 Walking can be a great way to get in some exercise while also getting you where you need to go, and it can be an economical way to travel from place to place without having to depend on gassing up or charging up a car—plus walking produces zero emissions for people who prefer a “greener” way of getting around town.
 However, pedestrians are more vulnerable to injury than motorists traveling in cars or trucks, for example, because pedestrians do not have the benefit of a big protective frame surrounding them when they are on the road.
 Accidents involving pedestrians can result in severe, or even fatal, injuries.
-If you were hurt while on a walk and need to speak to a pedestrian accident lawyer in Raytown, the legal experts at Mayer & Rosenberg, P.C. can evaluate your case free of charge.
+If you were hurt while on a walk and need to speak to a pedestrian accident lawyer, the legal experts at Mayer & Rosenberg, P.C. can evaluate your case free of charge.

 Being hurt in a pedestrian accident can leave you feeling shaken and confused, making knowing what to do next a battle unto itself.
 Here is what you need to do after a pedestrian accident injury:

 The National Highway Traffic Safety Administration releases yearly data on pedestrian injuries and deaths.
 According to their reports, in 2015 more than 5,300 pedestrians were killed in accidents on the roadways, and as many as 70,000 are estimated to have been injured in accidents that same year.
 This is a nearly 15 percent increase in injuries from 2006.
 Although walking has many health benefits, it can also be perilous when a pedestrian is involved in an accident through no fault of their own due to someone else’s negligence.